Information for Prospective Postbacs

 - An interest in conducting interdisciplinary research related to advancing human health through drug discovery

-- Women+ and other gender minorities, people from under-represented backgrounds, and people who have disabilities are encouraged to apply
+- The program is open to applicants from all backgrounds.
+Women+ and other gender minorities, people from under-represented backgrounds, and people who have disabilities are particularly encouraged to apply.

 - Research will be conducted on-campus (Housing will not be provided.
 Selected interns are expected to relocate to the San Francisco Bay area and find appropriate housing).

 - All staff coming to Stanford's campus Fall 2021 will be required to be fully vaccinated for COVID-19.
 Staff who are not fully vaccinated or who do not disclose their vaccination status will be required to continue regular COVID-19 testing and, possibly, additional requirements aimed at keeping our community safe.
 More information is available on the Health Alerts website.